catbot-ai/catbot-app/README.md

 ## TODO

+- [SUGGESTION] The price `JLP/SOL` will be stable at 1% range for 3 days ahead, estimated 2 `SOL` profit, consider open the pool.
+- [SUGGESTION] The price `SOL` will be down, consider rebalance the pool to the left.
+- [SUGGESTION] The price `SOL` will be up more than 10%, consider withdraw and long.
+- [SUGGESTION] The price `JLP` will be down, consider shot for 1 day, estimated 2 `SOL` profit.
+- [SUGGESTION] The price `JLP` will be up, consider long for 1 day, estimated 2 `SOL` profit.
+- [SUGGESTION] The price `JLP/SOL` is at the bottom, consider DCA 3 times for the next 12 hours.
 - [MENU] Update price to all token in menu when display.
 - [PRICE] Better use quoted price?
 - [MENU] Can switch price e.g. `JLP/SOL`, `SOL/JLP`.